getsentry/sentry-cocoa/develop-docs/README.md

 * Add the import `@_implementationOnly import _SentryPrivate` to your Swift class that wants to use the Objective-C class.

+## Public Protocols

+pod lib lint fails with the warning duplicate protocol definition when including a public header for a protocol in a private ObjC class header, when adding that header to `SentryPrivate.h` to expose it to internal SDK Swift code, as `SentrySDKInfo.h`.
+To solve this problem we have to use the `SentryInternalSerializable` for internal classes implementing serializable.

 ### Detailed explanation of the Swift and Objective-C Interoperability setup

 The SentrySDK uses Swift and Objective-C code.
 Public Objective-C classes, made public